Project

 • Subject changed from Pseudo random playback to Preserve shuffle history on exit

-#4 Updated by John Lindgren almost 8 years ago
+#4 Updated by John Lindgren over 8 years ago

 • Category set to libaudcore

-#5 Updated by Nadav Har'El about 7 years ago
+#5 Updated by Nadav Har'El over 7 years ago

 There's another way to implement the desired feature, which I think will be very easy and even more useful: